Family: Asteraceae

 Misc FactsThe Chinese started breeding this plant over 2,000 years ago and now there are thousands of cultivars. (syn Dendranthema x grandiflorum)

-Author's NotesAt my nursery we would grow varieties of mums such as Fireside.
-This variety would bloom in my garden as late as mid to end of November.
-Having large tubs of these plants in full bloom on Turkey Day is a show stopper.
-If larger potted mums are purchased in the fall try to buy a few varieties that are in tight bud to extend the blooming period of your garden.
+Author's NotesAt my nursery, we grow various types of mums, including the Fireside variety.
+This particular type can bloom in my garden as late as mid-to-late November.
+Having large pots of these plants in full bloom on Thanksgiving Day is truly impressive.
+If you plan to buy larger potted mums in the fall, it's a good idea to choose a few varieties that are still in tight bud to help extend the blooming period in your garden.

-Notes & Reference#79-Perennials For Every Purpose (Larry Hodgson)
+Notes & Reference#79-Perennials For Every Purpose (Larry Hodgson), #274-Site Authors' observations and growing experiences

 Cart Image